Home Sculptures About Workshop Exhibitions FAQ Links

 Bending action

-My main studio workshop is based in Canberra.
+My main studio workshop is based in Moruya on the South Coast of NSW.

 The metal is first heated in a forge fire to a temperature of around 1,100 degrees Celsius (a nice white hot colour mmmm)